-Sun Tzu is an ancient Chinese military strategist best known for his The of War.
+Sun Tzu is an ancient Chinese military strategist best known for his work The Art of War.
 Whether you’re picking this book up for the first time or simply looking to gain a deeper understanding of it, you’re bound to find something that interests you in this one.
 Broken up into 13 sections or chapters, The Art of War offers insights on military strategy, leadership, and tactics.
-You might even find some lessons to apply to your own personal or career.
+You might even find some lessons to apply to your own personal life or career.

 StepsMethod 1Method 1 of 3:Background and Basic Structure